backlineint/bpi-11ty/src/posts/2021/gatsby-source-drupal-only-referenced-images.md

 ---
 title: Configuring gatsby-source-drupal to only Import Referenced Images
-description: Finding the right combination of configuration for this module was difficult
+description: Configuring the gatsby-source-drupal plugin to only import a subset of your content is possible, but wasn't immediately clear to me from the docs.
 author: Brian
-date: 2021-02-16
+date: 2021-02-19
 tags:
   - drupal
 ---